george-mammen/Learn-To-Code-21/README.md

               ➼ WACP that that reads and displays details of 4 students.
 The 'structure' should contain the RollNo(int), Name(string) and marks(float).

+Day 24 :

+              ➼ Write a C Program to read a 3x3 matrix and calculate it's determinant.

+              ➼ An exam that has quite weird rules.
+Each question has a difficulty level in the form of an Integer.
+Now, the student can only solve the problems that have                        difficulty level less than or equal to 'X' .
+Now the rules are-

+                 Total score is equal to the maximum number of answers he/she has attempted without skipping a question.
+                 Student is allowed to skip just "one" question that will not be counted in the continuity of the questions.
+                 Note- Assume the student knows the solution to the problem he/she attempts and always starts the paper from first question.

+                 Given the number of Questions, N the maximum difficulty level of the problem student can solve , X ,and the difficulty level of each question is Aᵢ , can you                    help him determine his maximum score?

+              ➼ Given an array of size N , the special sum of the array is defined as follows:

+                 (Sum of all elements in the array) * (N - p) where p = sum of distinct prime numbers in the array.

+              ➼ Write a C program for a quiz section using functions.

+              ➼ Write a C Program to find fibo-prime.